-USFS Intent: It is expected that heightened analytical attention, including active stakeholder consultation, will be placed upon all inventoried roadless areas.
-It is anticipated that inventoried roadless areas may fall within one or more of the six categories of High Conservation Values.
+USFS Intent:All roadless areas are assessed as part of the HCV assessment process.
+It is expected that heightened analytical attention, including active stakeholder consultation, will be placed upon all inventoried and uninventoried roadless areas.
+It is expected anticipated that inventoried roadless areas may fallwill have a large likelihood of falling within one or more of the six categories of High Conservation Values.

-USFS Intent: All identified Intact Forest Landscapes, per the FSC definition, are designated as HCV2 and reserved from management activities such as road building that would eliminate or diminish the intactness of such areas,
+USFS Intent: All identified Intact Forest Landscapes, per the FSC definition, are designated as HCV2 and reserved from management activities such as road building that would eliminate or diminish the intactness of such areas.